b-2-r/qubes-zsvpn/README.md

 ## How it works

 The script first creates and starts a *temporary* AppVM.
-This AppVM is used to download and start the [VPN client](https://zsvpn.com/downloads).
+This AppVM is used to download and start the zSec's [VPN client](https://zsvpn.com/downloads).
 It then waits for the user to log in and connect to their preferred VPN server.
 Once a connection is established, it parses OpenVPN's command line arguments, this includes the VPN server's connection information, as well as the path to OpenVPN's config file and the paths to the VPN credentials downloaded by the VPN client (e.g. ca.crt).

 After getting all these information from the VPN client, the script proceeds with transferring the aforementioned files to *dom0*.
 Once they are placed in *dom0*, it modifies OpenVPN's config file in a way that it fulfills [Qubes-vpn-support](https://github.com/tasket/Qubes-vpn-support)'s setup requirements.

 The script then creates the actual ProxyVM.
 This ProxyVM is used to download and install Qubes-vpn-support.
-Once Qubes-vpn-support is downloaded and installed, the script transfers all files from *dom0* to the ProxyVM.
+After Qubes-vpn-support was downloaded and installed, the script transfers all files from *dom0* to the ProxyVM.
 As a final step the ProxyVM is restarted.

 ## How-To Guide